-Nationals falter late to Red Sox in a game with huge AL wild-card ramifications
+Nationals falter late to Red Sox in a game with huge AL wild card ramifications

 That assumes Washington already sees him as one, anyway.

 But his route was not perfect, he did not reach up and his glove didn’t find the ball.
-No, on Saturday, with two outs in the ninth inning, Boston Red Sox catcher Christian Vázquez smacked an RBI triple with great bearing on the American League wild-card race.
+No, on Saturday, with two outs in the ninth inning, Boston Red Sox catcher Christian Vázquez smacked an RBI triple with great bearing on the American League wild card race.
 He blasted a 97-mph fastball from Tanner Rainey, scoring pinch-runner José Iglesias from first.
 Rainey had walked J.D.
-Martinez, replaced by Iglesias, to begin the inning.
-And the resulting win — 5-3 for the Red Sox — pulled them into a tie with the Yankees atop the wild-card standings.
+Martinez, replaced by Iglesias, to begin his second inning.
+And the resulting win — 5-3 for the Red Sox — pulled them into a tie with the Yankees atop the wild card standings.

 The Mariners and Blue Jays remained a hair behind the AL East rivals (Toronto trails by a game; Seattle played late Saturday).
 The Nationals, then, watched a consequential game balloon once Travis Shaw followed Vázquez with an RBI single off Rainey, then Kiké Hernández ripped a two-run homer off Mason Thompson.
 The full implosion made it so Andrew Stevenson’s bottom-half homer, a two-run blast off lefty reliever Austin Davis, could only dent the deficit.
 Washington (65-96) brought the tying run to the plate before Lane Thomas flew out to end it.